 - Driving without a license or allowing someone without one to do so

 A court may also require you to file an FR-44 form.
-These are like SR-22s but come with even higher insurance requirements.
-FR-44 forms require you to have twice the amount of liability coverage.
+These are like SR-22s but come with even higher coverage requirements.
+FR-44 forms require you to have twice the amount of liability insurance.
 Here’s when you’ll need to file an FR-44:

 - DUI conviction